These days, it seems like it’s tough to stay ahead financially. Hopefully, these online jobs from home opportunities can help you get a leg up.

 Pay: up to $75 per survey.

-Pay: up to $100 per month.
+Pay: up to $42/hour.

-With some of these jobs, it’s not that they are necessarily super difficult – it’s just that the people hiring have bigger fish to fry.
+With some of these work-from-home jobs, it’s not that they are necessarily super difficult – it’s just that the people hiring have bigger fish to fry.

 Pay: up to $35,000 per project.

-4. Freelance Writer
+5. Freelance Writer

 If you want to write in an industry in which you don’t currently have experience, you’ll need to build a portfolio with relevant writing samples.
 One way to do this is with a blog (more on that later).

 If you didn’t know, Holly often earns over $30,000 per month just from freelancing, so I had to learn everything I could from her.
-The course goes in-depth with 8 actionable videos, all of which are 15 minutes or longer, plus several freebies and other material.
+The course goes in-depth with eight actionable videos, all of which are 15 minutes or longer, plus several freebies and other material.

 This course is incredibly valuable and helped me land several freelance clients.

-Pay: up to $400,000/year.
+Pay: up to $134,000 (more in some cases).